 Marietta Peytcheva joined Lehigh in 2008.
 She is a Certified Public Accountant (inactive) in the state of New Jersey, and has worked as an auditor for PricewaterhouseCoopers from 1998 – 2000.

 Professor Peytcheva's primary research interests are in the area of audit judgment and decision making.
 Specifically, she studies the effect of accountability and other situational pressures on auditor decisions, the impact of principles-based and rules-based standards on audit judgment, and issues in accounting ethics.
-Professor Peytcheva teaches Introduction to Financial Accounting (ACCT 151) and Financial Accounting I (ACCT 315), and Graduate Financial Accounting (ACCT 495).
+Professor Peytcheva teaches Introduction to Financial Accounting (ACCT 151), Financial Accounting I (ACCT 315), and Graduate Financial Accounting (ACCT 495).

 - Judgment and decision making in auditing

 - "How Does the Strength of the Financial Regulatory Regime Influence Auditors' Judgments to Constrain Aggressive Reporting in a Principles-Based Versus Rules-Based Accounting Environment?"
 Accounting Horizons, forthcoming (with Jeffrey Cohen, Ganesh Krishnamoorthy, and Arnold M. Wright).

 - "How Auditors Perceive Sanction Severity and the Detection of Violations: Insights into Professional Vulnerabilities" Accounting and the Public Interest, 2013, forthcoming (with Danielle Warren).

 - "Discretionary Disclosure and the Market Reaction to Restatements" Review of Quantitative Finance and Accounting, Vol. 41, No.1, 2013 (with Elizabeth Gordon, Elaine Henry, and Lili Sun).